utlibraries/ai-music-metadata-project/README.md

 - **Cost concerns**: Use automatic mode, clean data first, remove duplicates

 ## Contact
 This repository is a work in progress!
+Step 5 in particular is undergoing some renovations.
+The LP workflow now creates HTML files for cataloger review.
+In order to see the full web pages, with images, the results folder must be downloaded to a user's individual machine, unzipped, and then the HTML pages can be opened in browser.
+The user may then make selections and export them to a CSV file, which will download to their downloads folder.

 Please direct questions, ideas, or comments to: **Hannah Moutran** - hlm2454@my.utexas.edu